cylc/cylc-admin/docs/proposal-new-output-syntax.md

    ...
 ```
 This is actually a simple case of the "same task with different dependencies on
-difference branches" problem.
-Cylc 9 will be able to handle it properly:
+difference branches" problem (see the Appendix below).
+Cylc 9 will be able to
+handle this properly:
 ```
 # Cylc 9
 [scheduling]
     [[graph]]
-        # If check-d fails, skip d even if c has finished yet.
+        # If check-d fails, skip d even if c has not finished yet.
         R1 = """
             a => b => c
             a => check-d
+            check-d?fail => { }  # or just "check-d?fail"
             check-d? & c => { d }
         """
 [runtime]